SPIQE 2025: Secure Protocol Implementations in the Quantum Era Munich, Germany, June 24, 2025 |

 Talk Submission Guidelines

-Proposals for talks should conform to the submission format, as described above (title, abstract, keywords, and introduction), presenting the key themes of the talk, in order for the reviewers to make an assessment on its potential impact and quality.
-Talks will be judged on this basis, competitively with paper submissions, with the aim to select high-quality and/or high-impact talks and papers.
+Proposals for talks should conform to the submission format, as described above.
+They are not required to be full-length research papers, and they must be non-anonymous.
+They should present the key themes of the talk for the reviewers to assess its potential impact and quality.
+Talks will be judged on this basis, competitively with paper submissions, to select high-quality and/or high-impact talks and papers.
+Talk proposals should be clearly marked as such by having their title begin with "Talk Proposal:".

 List of Relevant Topics